-Arsenal Women v Manchester City Women
+Arsenal beat Man City to boost WSL title hopes

 Post update

 Offside, Arsenal Women.
-Victoria Pelova tries a through ball, but Caitlin Foord is caught offside.
+Katie McCabe tries a through ball, but Jodie Taylor is caught offside.